We Care About Your Health

 - Send the application to us via email, mail, or fax.

-To recertify, identify whether you have a permanent or non-permanent condition:
+When notified to recertify, identify whether you have a permanent or non-permanent condition:

 - If your medical provider has certified that you have a permanent condition, complete Part 1 of the application every two years.